VaibhavHaswani/textract-plus/docs/python_package.rst

 ------------------

-Some parsers also enable additional options which can be passed in as keyword arguments to the ``textract.process`` function.
+Some parsers also enable additional options which can be passed in as keyword arguments to the ``textractplus.process`` function.
 Here is a quick table of available options that are available to the different types of parsers:

 ======  =========  ===========================================================